bitstorm/modern-webdev-wicket/README.md

 > [!NOTE]
 > Library _wicket-bootstrap-sass_ depends on OS library [libsass](https://github.com/sass/libsass), so be sure to have it already installed before running the following example code.

-Example project _wicket-scss_ uses both library _wicket-bootstrap-sass_ and _WebJars_ to show how to easily customize Bootstrap 5 style using a SCSS file that extends the default _bootstrap.scss_ file distributed as WebJars dependency.
+Example project _wicket-scss_ uses both library _wicket-bootstrap-sass_ and _WebJars_ to show how to easily customize Bootstrap 5 style using a SCSS file that extends the default _bootstrap.scss_ file distributed with WebJars dependency.

-In attition to the dependencies seen for example project wicket-webjar we will use module _wicket-bootstrap-sass_ that comes with a scss compiler.
+The project has the same dependencies seen for project _wicket-webjar_ in addition to module _wicket-bootstrap-sass_:

 ```xml
 <dependency>